lynchmaniac/poilight/README.md

 ```

 ## The predefined styles
 Poilight embeds the entire 60 preset styles in Excel.
-You can specifie a style with the enum BoardStyles.
+You can specify a style with the BoardStyles enum.
 ```java
 		Table table = new Table();
 		table.setStyle(BoardStyles.BOARD_LIGHT_RED_3_STYLE);
 		PoiLight.generateExcel(outputPathExcelFile, table);
 ```
-You can find in the example directory a Excel File with the 60 styles.
+You can find in the example directory an Excel File with the 60 styles.

 ## Specific sheet
 If you want to achieve your table on a specific spreadsheet, you can simply specify the name in the table object.